phamandy300/PantryTracker/README.md

 2. Connect your GitHub repository to Vercel.
 3. Vercel will handle the deployment automatically with CI/CD.

-### Bonus Features

-- **Image Upload:** Use the provided interface to take and upload images.
-- **Image Classification:** Ensure that your API keys and endpoints for GPT Vision or other LLMs are configured in `.env.local` to use image classification features.

 ## Contributing

 Feel free to submit pull requests, report issues, or suggest improvements.
 Contributions are welcome!